New Approach in Substance Abuse Treatment: The Self-Medication Model

 In fact, because the concept of craving is off the mark, the term “addiction” is somewhat misleading.
 I think the “self-medication” model may be more accurate and consequently more helpful in guiding therapy.

 When taking the history of a new client, I have found the single most revealing question to ask is, “At the time your are taking the substance in question, are you experiencing acute anxiety or depression?”
 In other words, is substance abuse a result of “craving” the “high” or avoiding the anxiety and depression?
 And the answer I get is almost invariably the latter.
 Clients are not abusing drugs for the high.
 Rather, they are self medicating to cope with anxiety and depression.
 While this might seem to be a common sense observation, the implications for treatment are important.
+There’s many a testimony from people suffering with mental illness and turning to CBD and saying that they have improved a great amount, you might be wondering if CBD could help you or someone you know combat their daily struggles and get back to living life like everyone is entitled to, you could look at Canna Trading Co, some could look at the use of CBD as falling back into an addiction, others may not and see it as a natural remedy to their stresses, all in all if you find it helps you without detriment, who’s to say there is a right and a wrong way to deal with such issues.

 In the “self-medication” model, if the underlying anxiety and depression aren’t adequately treated, abstinence will remain very difficult.
 And to a great degree I think this is why abstinence rates are typically so abysmally low–the underlying basis for self- medication is still present regardless of how much emotional support and therapy one undergoes.
 Without effectively dealing with underlying anxiety or depression, the client in recovery is often “white knuckling” it, trying to cope on his own.
 In the spirit of not being dependent on any substance and trying to avoid abuse of prescribed medicines, clients often get the message to take as little medication as they can tolerate.
 In other words, they are told to stay away from medication unless he or she absolutely needs it.
 This may in fact be counterproductive at times making coping with anxiety and depression all the more difficult and leading to more self-medication.
 Counseling and therapy are important modalities for providing insight and understanding of patterns and relationships.
 They are an important part of the rehabilitation process, but they are less effective at reducing anxiety and depression than many people assume.